zynayumi/libzynayumi/README.md

   from 0.0 to 10.0.

 - **Env hold1 level**: level of the first hold of the amplitude envelope.
-Ranges from 0.0 to 1.0.
-NEXT: change range -> 0 to 15
+Ranges from 0 to 15.

 - **Env inter1 time**: time in second to go from the first hold to the second hold level of the amplitude envelope.
 Ranges from 0.0 to 10.0.

 - **Env hold2 level**: level of the second hold of the amplitude envelope.
-Ranges from 0.0 to 1.0.
+Ranges from 0 to 15.

 - **Env inter2 time**: time in second to go from the second hold to the third hold level of the amplitude envelope.
 Ranges from 0.0 to 10.0.

 - **Env hold3 level**: level of the third hold of the amplitude envelope.
-Ranges from 0.0 to 1.0.
+Ranges from 0 to 15.

 - **Env decay time**: time in second to go from the third hold to the sustain level of the amplitude envelope.
 Range from 0.0 to 10.0.

 - **Env sustain level**: sustain level of the amplitude envelope.
-  Ranges from 0.0 to 1.0.
+  Ranges from 0 to 15.

 - **Env release**: time in second to go from sustain_level to 0.0 of the amplitude envelope.
 Ranges from 0.0 to 10.0.